lidaof/eg-docs/docs/local.rst

 .. note:: the track *uploaded* through the file upload dialog *cannot* be saved to browser's local
           storage, thus, when you refresh the browser, your local tracks will gone.
-You need to re-upload them (likely re-grant the permission to the browser to read your local files).
+You need to re-upload them (like re-grant the permission to the browser to read your local files).
           This is a security setup of Javascript.
 This also means you cannot use your local files for datahub.

+.. important:: Since the user need to give permission to the web browser to access
+               the files at local hard drive, so the local track **can not** be saved into ``Session``.
+Please consider use HTTP(S) hosted tracks to work with the session function.

 To use your local track files, format your files to the correct format, open the ``Upload Track`` menu from ``Tracks``: